sjackman/abyss-activity/README.md

 span the insertion have mismatches at the end of the alignment.
 Do those mismatched bases agree with the inserted sequence?

-	A: Yes, the mismatched bases show CT at the 5' end and
+> Yes, the mismatched bases show CT at the 5' end and CC
-	A: CC at the 3' end, which agree with the inserted sequence.
+> at the 3' end, which agree with the inserted sequence.

 Exercise 13: Align the reads to the contigs using BWA (optional)
 ================================================================